chnfow/react-backstrap/README.md

 # react-backstrap
 ![Travis Build Status](https://travis-ci.org/moodysalem/react-backstrap.svg?branch=master)

-This repository is a group of React components and other libraries that I found useful and packaged into a JAR that could be used in the same fashion as a [webjar](webjars.org).
+This repository is a group of React components and libraries useful for building single page applications.
+It builds to a webjar deployed to the central repository as com.leaguekit.react-backstrap, and is meant to be included as a POM dependency of a WAR.
+See [webjars.org](webjars.org) documentation for information about why this works.

-This repo is deployed to maven central repo as com.leaguekit.react-backstrap.
-Once you've included it, you can bootstrap your application by [requiring](requirejs.com) the RequireConfig provided by this module, and then configuring your require with it.
-Then, you can use any of the components included in the rbs/components directory to build your React application.
+Once you've included the dependency in your POM, you can bootstrap your application by [requiring](requirejs.com) the RequireConfig provided by this module, and then configuring your require with it.
+Note require is not included in this package, although all the included components depend on require.

 #Demo